shin-hyuk/yoda/YODA_ARCHITECTURE.md

 ---

-## **User Management & Authentication Flow**
+## **Platform-Specific Auth Tools**

 YODA implements scope-based agent categories where each user role (client, csr, ops, sales) has dedicated agent goals with tailored behaviors and conversation styles.
-The system uses a single authentication MCP server to handle JWT complexity and map enterprise authentication to clean role categories, with the `listAgents` tool providing scope-aware agent discovery.
+The system uses the appropriate platform authentication MCP server to handle JWT complexity and map enterprise authentication to clean role categories, with the `listAgents` tool providing scope-aware agent discovery.

 ```mermaid
 graph TD